 Andrew R. Davis is a native of Raleigh, North Carolina, where he first discovered his love of ancient languages in Mrs. Ruth Ann Morton’s seventh-grade Latin class.
 He continued studying Classics at the University of North Carolina at Chapel Hill (A.B.).
 After a year in the Jesuit Volunteer Corps (Oakland) and another year teaching English in Austria, Davis attended the Weston Jesuit School of Theology (M.T.S.) and then pursued doctoral studies at the Johns Hopkins University (M.A., Ph.D.).
 Research for his dissertation included a year as Kress Fellow at the Albright Institute of Archaeological Research in Jerusalem.
 Before coming to Boston College, Davis taught for four years at the Seattle University School of Theology and Ministry.

-Tel Dan in Its Northern Cultic Context (Society of Biblical Literature, 2013).
+Tel Dan in Its Northern Cultic Context (SBL Archaeology and Biblical Studies series, 2013)

 “Wrestling Jacob in the Book of Genesis and August Wilson’s Fences,” Literature and Theology 29 (2015): 47-65.

 “The Literary Effect of Gender Discord in the Book of Ruth,” Journal of Biblical Literature 132 (2013): 495-513.

 “1 Kings,” in The Jerome Biblical Commentary for the Twenty-First Century: Third Fully Revised Edition (Bloomsbury T&T Clark, 2022), pp. 456-475.

 “Job,” in The Paulist Biblical Commentary (Paulist Press, 2018), pp. 426-462.